syncfusion-content/flutter-docs/Flutter/chat/action-button.md

 ### Colors

-The [`foregroundColor`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatActionButton/foregroundColor.html) property is the color of the default send button icon.
-The default color is set to `colorScheme.onPrimary`.
+The [foregroundColor](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatActionButton/foregroundColor.html) property is the color of the default send button icon.
+The default color is set to colorScheme.onPrimary.

-The [`backgroundColor`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatActionButton/backgroundColor.html) property is the color of the button's background.
-The default color is set to `colorScheme.primary`.
+The [backgroundColor](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatActionButton/backgroundColor.html) property is the color of the button's background.
+The default color is set to colorScheme.primary.

-The [`focusColor`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatActionButton/focusColor.html) property will replace the background color when the button is in a focused state.
-The default color is set to `colorScheme.primary.withOpacity(0.86)`.
+The [focusColor](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatActionButton/focusColor.html) property will replace the background color when the button is in a focused state.
+The default color is set to colorScheme.primary.withOpacity(0.86).

-The [`hoverColor`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatActionButton/hoverColor.html) property color will replace the background color when a pointer is hovering over the button.
-The default color is set to `colorScheme.primary.withOpacity(0.91)`.
+The [hoverColor](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatActionButton/hoverColor.html) property color will replace the background color when a pointer is hovering over the button.
+The default color is set to colorScheme.primary.withOpacity(0.91).

-The [`splashColor`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatActionButton/splashColor.html) property is the splash color of the button's InkWell.
-The default color is set to `colorScheme.primary.withOpacity(0.86)`.
+The [splashColor](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatActionButton/splashColor.html) property is the splash color of the button's InkWell.
+The default color is set to colorScheme.primary.withOpacity(0.86).

 {% tabs %}
 {% highlight dart %}